glycerine/zebrapack/README.md

 ## write performance

-`zebrapack -fast-strings -no-rtti` dominates the field.
+`zebrapack -fast-strings -no-rtti` consistently dominates the field.
 This is mostly due to the use of the highly tuned https://github.com/tinylib/msgp library (in 3rd place here), which is then sped up further by using integer keys instead of strings.

 ```
 benchmark                                       iter           time/iter          bytes alloc      allocs